Jackmekiss/clean-architecture-monorepo/README.md

 This project aims to showcase the power and effectiveness of the Clean Architecture pattern, implemented in a monorepo using [Nx Dev](https://nx.dev/).

+You can see the application in action here: https://monorepo-clean-architecture-tdd.vercel.app

 It is a fake chat application, built with React and Typescript, applying `Test Driven Development` (TDD) principles.
 The monorepo architecture allows for modular and decoupled code, promoting code reuse and making it easier to manage dependencies.

 The monorepo is structured as follows: